-The bill would require the Director to create and publish a list of reciprocal jurisdictions that was published through the NAIC committee process.
-The list would have to include a reciprocal jurisdiction as defined under the bill and would have to consider any other reciprocal jurisdiction included on the NAIC list.
-The Director could approve a jurisdiction that did not appear on the list of reciprocal jurisdictions in accordance with criteria to be developed under rules promulgated by the Director.
-The Director could remove a jurisdiction from the list of reciprocal jurisdictions on a determination that the jurisdiction no longer met the requirements of a reciprocal jurisdiction, in accordance with a process set forth in rules promulgated by the Director, except that he or she could not remove from the list a reciprocal jurisdiction as defined under the bill.
-On removal of a reciprocal jurisdiction from the list, a ceding insurer would be allowed credit for reinsurance ceded to an assuming insurer that had its home office or was domiciled in that jurisdiction if otherwise allowed under Sections 1103, 1105, or 1106.
+The bill requires the Director to create and publish a list of reciprocal jurisdictions that is published through the NAIC committee process.
+The list must include a reciprocal jurisdiction as defined under the bill and must consider any other reciprocal jurisdiction included on the NAIC list.
+The Director may approve a jurisdiction that does not appear on the list of reciprocal jurisdictions in accordance with criteria to be developed under rules promulgated by the Director.
+The Director may remove a jurisdiction from the list of reciprocal jurisdictions on a determination that the jurisdiction no longer meets the requirements of a reciprocal jurisdiction, in accordance with a process set forth in rules promulgated by the Director, except that he or she may not remove from the list a reciprocal jurisdiction as defined under the bill.
+On removing a reciprocal jurisdiction from the list, a ceding insurer must be allowed credit for reinsurance ceded to an assuming insurer that has its home office or is domiciled in that jurisdiction if otherwise allowed under Sections 1103, 1105, or 1106.

-The Director also would have to create and publish a list of assuming insurers that had satisfied the conditions set forth in the bill and to which cessions would have to be granted credit.
-The Director could add an assuming insurer to the list if an NAIC-accredited jurisdiction had added the assuming insurer to a list of assuming insurers or if, on initial eligibility, the assuming insurer submitted the information to the NAIC and complied with any additional requirements that the Director could impose by rule, except to the extent that they conflicted with an applicable covered agreement.
+The Director also must create and publish a list of assuming insurers that have satisfied the conditions set forth in the bill and to which cessions must be granted credit.
+The Director may add an assuming insurer to the list if an NAIC-accredited jurisdiction has added the assuming insurer to a list of assuming insurers or if, on initial eligibility, the assuming insurer submits the information to the NAIC and complies with any additional requirements that the Director may impose by rule, except to the extent that they conflict with an applicable covered agreement.